5 (Mostly) Free Apps to Scan Film Negatives With Your Phone

 How I Scanned the Negatives for This Review

-In this post, I have reviewed five different apps for scanning film negatives.
-For consistency, I used the same process and equipment to test each of the five scanning apps.
+To keep things consistent, I used the same equipment and process to test each of the five apps.

-- I built my own scanning “rig” out of a shoebox, an iPad, a piece of glass from an old picture frame, a few books, and a gooseneck tablet/phone holder from Amazon.
-You can find out how I did it in this post.
+Instead of purchasing a professional lightbox, I built my own scanning “rig” using a shoebox, an iPad (as a light source), a piece of glass from an old picture frame, a stack of books, and a gooseneck tablet/phone holder from Amazon.
+If you’d like to see how I assembled it, you can find the full tutorial in this post.

-- The black and white 116 (or 616?) film negative was from the eBay box and is probably about 80+ years old.
-The image was slightly blurry, as were most of the images in the bunch, but I selected it because the negative itself had minimal physical damage (read: nothing sticky).
+- A black-and-white 116 (or possibly 616) negative from the eBay collection, likely 80+ years old.
+The image itself was slightly blurry (as were most in the group), but I chose it because the negative had minimal physical damage.

-- The 35mm color negative of my grandmother and me was taken c.
-1999 and had no visible physical damage.
-A digitized version of the original print image is shown below.
+- A 35mm color negative of my grandmother and me, taken around 1999, with no visible physical damage.
+For comparison, I’ve included a digitized version of the original print.

 5 Apps to Scan Negatives with Your Phone

-The following are five apps that provided the best results in my review.
+The following five apps produced the best results in my review.

 - All are free to try.
-Even the apps requiring a subscription will let you snap a limited number of test shots.
+Even subscription-based apps allow a limited number of test scans.

-- They scan black and white as well as color negatives.
-Some even scan “positives,” which is a term used to describe print photographs or images that are not inverted to a negative.
+- They scan both black-and-white and color negatives.
+Some also scan “positives” (regular print photographs that are not inverted).

 Filmory – Analog Film Scanner

-Filmory is free to use for the first 12 scans; a counter is conveniently located next to the scan button to help you keep track of your usage.
-For unlimited scans, and to unlock all features, a Premium subscription is required: $2.99/month or $19.99/year.
+Filmory is free for the first 12 scans.
+A built-in counter next to the scan button makes it easy to track how many free scans remain.
+For unlimited scans and access to premium features, a subscription is required:

 What I Like

-Scanned images can be easily exported to your photo roll, as well as to a text message, email, Instagram, and other social media platforms.
-They can also be sent directly to photo editing software on your device.
+Exporting is straightforward.
+Scanned images can be saved to your camera roll or shared directly via text message, email, Instagram, or other social platforms.
+You can also send files to photo-editing software on your device for further refinement.

 What I Dislike